PuffinCode/Puffin/README.md

 + printers.cpp: output the monitoring results
 ## run steps
 Insert the monitor's calling instructions during the compilation of the target program.
 During the running of the target program, the monitor monitors the instructions of the specified function

+# CIDetector
+We implemented CIDetector based on DynamoRIO strictly according to the state-of-the-art paper mentioned in our work.
+After testing, our experimental results and the overhead of the tool are consistent with the state-of-the-art paper.
+## run steps
+CIDetector can be run with the following command: drrun -t CIDetector -- target_program

 # Benchmarks and tool links
 + Benchmarks: